Here are the top 10 most beautiful places in Morocco:

 6. Fes in Morocco.

-It is home to the world’s oldest university, Al Quaraouiyine, which was founded in 859.
+It’s far from the world’s oldest university, Al Quaraouiyine, which was founded in 859.

-The city’s beautiful buildings, like the detailed Bou Inania Madrasa and the stunning gates of the Royal Palace, show Morocco’s rich cultural history.
+lass=”yoast-text-mark” />>The city’s stunning buildings, like the distinctive Bou Inania Madrasa and the beautiful gates of the Royal Palace, display Morocco’s rich cultural heritage.

 7. Ait Benhaddou in Morocco.